Chapter 12:

 The fire alarms for the building blared as she continued down toward the other end of the hall!
 Out of the corner of her eye, Amala noticed she’d only descended a few floors, meaning she was trapped if caught!
 (What do I do?!)
 She repeated to herself again and again!
 (Why are my powers suddenly making flames?!
 What the heck is happening?!)
 Frantically scanning her mind, trying to figure out the reason, nothing came!
 (Figure something out!)

 Though warm blood caked the lower half of Amala’s face, the smell of burning carpet and vinyl above overwhelmed the ironized stench.
 Her shoulder, head, and chest all ached in pain, yet her mind was seeking an escape route!
 Despite all that, Amala didn’t miss the explosive sound of the door down the hall being blasted open!
 Like a madwoman, Raquel sprinted after the exhausted Amala!
-Nearly out of both physical and mental energy, Amala attempted to cast back flames to slow her pursuer.
+Nearly out of both physical and mental energy, Amala attempted to cast flames back to slow her pursuer.
 Unfortunately, the haze was weak, and only formed a fireball which swallowed up a portion of the corridor!

 “…” Her mind was totally blank.
-Amala was caught, and she couldn’t think of what to do.
+Amala was caught, and couldn’t think of what to do.
 No plan, she just laid, unmoving, not struggling.

 “Not talking, huh?
 What you did, you could’ve killed that officer!
 You killed Liam Joffe!
 I don’t care what kind of…weapons or…freaking whatever you’re trying to pull, but it won’t work now!”
 She pulled her radio up and called for Tobias.
-“Bennett, are you alright?
+“Bennet, are you alright?
 How’s Paulie?”

 Part 5